 - 2.3.1.
 The Installation commander is responsible for protecting personnel and property under his or her jurisdiction and maintaining good order and discipline on the installation.
 Although not inclusive, this is conducted through aggressive programs, such as: - 2.3.1.1.
 Installation entry and/or exit point checks. - 2.3.1.2.
 Sobriety checkpoints. - 2.3.1.3.
 Unannounced checkpoints for the safety and security of the wing. - 2.3.1.4.
 Force protection measures. - 2.3.2.
-Personnel attempting to elude and/or evade or failing to submit to a checkpoint will lose their driving privileges for one year and a six point assessment.
+Personnel attempting to elude and/or evade or failing to submit to a checkpoint will lose their driving privileges for one year and a six point assessment and may be subject to additional criminal liability.